AalexandraNicole/Colaborative-Notepad/README.md

 ## The project aims to develop a client/server application for simultaneous text file editing.
 The main purpose is to allow two clients to edit a single file at the same time and manage multiple concurrent editing sessions on different documents.
 ## An essential aspect is implementing a communication protocol to ensure the consistency of the edited document in case of simultaneous changes to a common part.
+The choice of this communication protocol is due to its reliability and ensuring the order of data transmission, critical aspects for the consistency of simultaneously edited documents.